onflow/developer-portal/README.md

 #### Useful docker commands and tips

+Use the first version of the commands below if the your compose environment and container are running.
+Use the second version if the environment is not up or if you want to run them in a new container (this may leave orphan containers running if you run `docker compose down`).

 - Connect to Redis via `redis-cli`:

+  `docker compose exec cache redis-cli -h cache -a flow_docs`

   `docker compose run cache redis-cli -h cache -a flow_docs`